RLBot/RLBot/README.md

 </p>

 ### Short Description
-RLBot is a framework to create bots to play rocket league that reads values from the game and outputs button presses to the game.
+RLBot is a framework to create bots to play Rocket League that reads values from the game and outputs button presses to the game.
 RLBot works for up to 10 bots.

 #### ToDo
 - General bug fixes as they come up